 EPJ Web Conf.

-2 Nuclear Energy and Safety Research Division (NES), Paul Scherrer Institut (PSI)
+2 Laboratory for Reactor Physics and Thermal-Hydraulics Nuclear Energy and Safety Division Paul Scherrer Institut, Villigen, Switzerland

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.